maris205/secondary_structure_detection/readme.txt

 Then copy the file   “ss_06.dat”   to directory   “paper_experiment/evaluation” Copy the file “ss_06.dat.pr” to directory “paper_experiment/hdp” and “paper_experiment/soft_count”

-You can run   ./pre_process.sh   to do all the things above.

 2 run experiment (in   paper_experiment   directory)